pblasser/shbobo/README.md

 ## programs
  go into your OS-apprpriate directory, such as _lin, _mac, or _win, and execute the following programs.
+Remember, pblasser is an unidentified (secret) developer, so you may need to right-click and open on macintoshiusieses.
+* **Shlisp** is a command line to program your shnth or shtar.
 * **Shlisp** is a command line to program your shnth or shtar. it now has full language support, including barebones lisp interpreter on host side for scripting and generative